genesiscommunitysuccess/docs/docs/03_server/11_tooling/02_intellij-plugin.md

 ![Genesis Platform Support on Tool window](/img/genesis-plugin-intellij-toolwindow.png)

-:::note
+:::info
 That's the end of the installation process.
-If you have come here from the Quick Start guide, [you can go back now](../../../getting-started/quick-start/hardware-and-software#genesis-intellij-plugin/)
+If you have come here from the Quick Start guide, [you can **go back now**](../../../getting-started/quick-start/hardware-and-software/#genesis-intellij-plugin/).
 :::

 ## Running a Genesis application locally